top of page

 Illustration of a mother holding her baby, symbolising postpartum recovery, maternal health, and infant development.

-Postpartum recovery isn’t just six weeks - it’s a years-long journey of healing, hormonal shifts, and brain changes that shape both you and your baby.
-From the immediate postpartum period to the first 1000 days and beyond, each stage plays a critical role in maternal well-being and infant development.
+From the immediate postpartum period through the first 1000 days and beyond, each stage plays a critical role in maternal wellbeing and infant development.

 6 weeks